-The skin care world can be separated into two different types of people: those obsessed with exfoliating and those who are aren’t.
-Joking aside, exfoliating is such an important part of your routine because it helps to clear pores, prevent acne, and keep your skin smooth.
+The skin care community can be separated into two different types of people: Those who are obsessed with exfoliating and those who are still skeptical about trying it.
+Especially when it comes to acids like AHAs

-Exfoliating comes in two different types: physical or chemical.
-Physical exfoliators can also be thought of as manual since they use ingredients like sugar to slough away the dead cells on the skin’s surface.
-Chemical exfoliators are bit more complex which is why we’re going to focus on how exactly they work and how to layer them for effective results.
-We’ll also answer two of your most asked questions: Can you use AHA and BHA in one routine?
-And what about your vitamin C?
+.
+Physical (or manual) exfoliants typically feature ingredients like sugar to slough away the dead cells on the skin’s surface.
+Chemical exfoliators are bit more complex which is why we’re going to focus on how exactly they work and how to best layer them for effective results.
+We’ll also answer two of your most frequently asked questions: Can you use AHAs and BHAs in one routine?
+And can you use them with vitamin C

 What are acids/chemical exfoliants?

 Putting an acid on your face may not sound like a good or safe idea, but it’s not as scary as it sounds – we promise!
 Here’s how it works: Chemical compounds loosen and get rid of the gunk (think: sebum, dead skin cells, etc.,) lurking on your skin.

 There are many different types of acids but they are usually separated into two categories: AHAs and BHAs.
 The former, alpha hydroxy acids, are water-soluble and give you smoother skin, while the latter, beta hydroxy acids, are oil-soluble and get into your pores to clean them.
 A popular form of AHAs is glycolic acid